 The header area is displayed at the top of every page.
-It contains site-wide components like the logo, top utility menu, top level menu and search bar.
+It contains site-wide components like the logo, top utility menu, site navigation and search.

 The site logo is displayed in the top left of the header.
 It acts as a link to the homepage.
 Pick the image you would like to use in the "Site Logo" picker in the subsite configuration.